 The DuckTales series spawned comic books, video games, read-along books, action figures, clothing, and more.
 There was even a successful revival of DuckTales that premiered on Disney XD on August 12, 2017.
 The series would last for three seasons, with the final episode airing on March 15, 2021.

-If you haven’t checked out DuckTales yet, I highly recommend it.
-But, be warned, you’ll find yourself humming that theme song throughout the day.
-And if you sing the word “ducktales” in public, you’re guaranteed to have at least one person sing back with a “Wooohooo!”
+If you haven’t checked out DuckTales yet, we highly recommend it.
+But be warned, you’ll find yourself humming that theme song throughout the day.
+And if you sing the word “DuckTales” in public, you’re guaranteed to have at least one person sing back with a “Wooohooo!”